NYPL/metadata-documentation/metadata/guidelines.md

 # General Guidelines
 {: .no_toc }

-This page provides broader guidance on standards and best practices for metadata in the context of the Metadata Management System (MMS)
+Provides broader guidance on standards and best practices for metadata in the context of the Metadata Management System (MMS)

 ## Table of contents
 {: .no_toc .text-delta }